 Of course, the length of your bathroom remodel will depend on a number of issues, most especially whether the basic design stays the same, or whether fixtures are moved, and walls are taken out or installed.
 There may be demolition involved and, if so, rough carpentry, plumbing rough-in and electrical work will be completed.
 Tile work, cabinetry, installation of bathroom fixtures and faucets, lighting and flooring will then take place, followed by painting, touch up and clean up.
 Most bathroom remodels can occur within three weeks or so.

 What Information Should I Have with Me Before Talking to a Professional About Remodeling My Bathroom?

 Before you talk to a Cincinnati Countertops and Cabinetry by Design professional regarding your bathroom remodel, you will want to have approximate dimensions of your bathroom, an idea of whether you will be changing the actual structure or size of the bathroom, and at least a general idea of your bathroom remodel goals.
 Our design and installation professionals will take that information, create a plan for your bathroom remodel, as well as a cost quote.
 If you would like to get ahead of the game even more, reference our Bathroom Planner for additional guidance.

 How We Can Help You

-If you live in the greater Cincinnati area, Mason, West Chester or Anderson and are contemplating a bathroom remodel, Countertops and Cabinetry by Design wants to ensure that you never have to “settle.”
+If you live in the greater Cincinnati area, Mason, or West Chester and are contemplating a bathroom remodel, Countertops and Cabinetry by Design wants to ensure that you never have to “settle.”
 We want to work with you so you end up with a bathroom remodel you are completely happy with.
 Our goal is always to make a connection with our clients, creating trust and confidence.
 We want to keep your bathroom remodel as simple as possible, with construction chaos in your home kept to a minimum.
 Contact Countertops and Cabinetry by Design today for a comprehensive consultation.